deciduously/music/post.md

 ![cycle gif](https://media.giphy.com/media/F5rQlfTXqCJ8c/giphy.gif)

 Recall above that we saw we're going to run a loop like this:  `for (i = 0; i < 1; i += 0.0001)`.
-If one were to, say, calculate a bunch of points along a single cycle of a sine wave like this one, it sure seems like this loop could get the job done.
+In that loop, the math we process includes the function `sin()`.
+If one were to, say, calculate a bunch of points along a single cycle of a sine wave like this one, it sure seems like just such a loop could get the job done.

 The higher the frequency, or closer together the peaks of (maximum positive amplitudes), the higher the pitch.